chriscn/LoginPage/README.md

+# **Archived**
+This project is five years old, and most likely has some security vulnerabilities; do not use it.
+I have left it for historical purposes.
 # Login Page
 A login system made entirely out of PHP, CSS and HTML
 I was tired of looking through dozen of pages trying to find a free, fast and easy login service.
 Enjoy :)